• Christmas Recipes

 Pour slowly on low heat and whisk continuously as you pour to combine the mixture and not curdle it.
 This will keep it evenly distributed so that the acidity doesn't curdle the cream.

-How can I thicken the sauce?
+How can I thicken Lemon Cream Sauce?

-Recipes to Pair with Lemon Butter Sauce
+Recipes to Pair with Lemon Butter Cream Sauce

 • flounder oreganata